• Home

 5 Tips for Raising Your GPA

 2. Participate in Class: Participating in class is key to being successful.
-If you participate you have a higher chance of retaining information better and simply enjoying the class more.
-Not to mention, the teacher will be impressed by your participation and sometimes participation is even a big part of a grade in class and that can really help you out.
+If you participate, you have a higher chance of retaining information better and simply enjoying the class more.
+Not to mention, the teacher will be impressed by your participation, and sometimes participation is even a big part of a grade in class, and that can really help you out.

 3. Look for a Tutor: If you’re wanting a bit of help to get that extra push into a higher GPA look for a friend or classmate that has a higher GPA than you and ask them to help you out.
 Whether it be that they full on tutor you in that subject or maybe you guys just become study buddies, you will probably do better relating to someone that is also in the class and you will be able to help each other out with studying and doing well in class.

 4. Talk to Your Teacher/Professor: Teachers tend to be pretty understanding and helpful when it comes to grades.
-What you can do is tell your teacher that you are looking to up your GPA and want to know if there is anything they had in mind that could help with that.
+What you can do is tell your teacher that you are looking to improve your GPA and want to know if there is anything they have in mind that could help with that.
 They may let you make up assignments that you didn’t do your best on or have some other ideas for boosting your grades.

 5. Participate in Extra Credit Assignments: If there are extra credit opportunities offered, be sure to jump on them!
-Extra credit a great way to boost your grade and it will really help you out.
-Not to mention it will show your teacher that you are serious about doing well in the class and they will respect you for that.
+Extra credit a great way to boost your grade, and it will really help you out.
+Not to mention it will show your teacher that you are serious about doing well in the class, and they will respect you for that.

 These are all very effective and great ways that you can boost your grades a bit and help with that GPA if you are looking to raise it.
 If your GPA is not as high as you would like it to be for whatever reason, be sure to check out some of these tips and try them out.
 I promise they will really help you out!